-If you buy your ticket(s) from a UK address up to a week before the game, your tickets will be sent to the postal address you gave us at the time of booking.
+If you buy your ticket(s) from a UK address weeks before the game, you can either:

-If there are any tickets left you will be able to buy them on the day, from the Ticket Centre at Murrayfield Stadium (open at 9am) and from the ticket trailers located at the top of Gate A, Roseburn Street.
+If there are any tickets remaining they will be on sale on the day of the game from the Ticket Centre at BT Murrayfield Stadium (open at 9am) and from the Matchday Sales outlet located at the top of Gate A, Roseburn Street.

-Please be aware that concession checks will be carried out at the turnstiles, so if you're a student, remember your student card, and if you've bought an under-18 ticket you may need to prove your age.
+Yes, concession checks will be carried out at the turnstiles, so anyone with a Student ticket must show their student card.
+Supporters with an under-18 ticket may be asked to prove their age.

 Scotland Season Pass holders must bring their pass to the stadium on each match day.
 The pass can then be scanned at any turnstile on entry.

 Scottish Rugby does not encourage supporters to purchase tickets from anything other than official sources and we actively discourage the activities of ticket touts.
-Tickets sold on unofficial websites may be investigated and those seats will be cancelled.
+Tickets sold on unofficial websites may be investigated and any found to have been sold in contravention of the terms of sale will be cancelled.

-If there is any change in your circumstances, please contact our Ticket Centre in advance of the match.
+If there is any change in your circumstances, please contact our Ticket Centre in advance of the match (email@example.com).
 If this is not possible, we have a dedicated team inside the stadium that look after spectators with such difficulties and you should contact the nearest steward on the day.

-What do I do if I find someone sitting in my seat with the same ticket, or if there’s a problem with my seat?
+What do I do if I someonis sitting in my seat with the same ticket, or there’s a problem with my seat?